tum-esi/RobWoT/virtual_devices_WoT/readme.md

 >Virtual_IoT_lab_new.ttt: 99% replicate the IoT lab plafrom

 Due the characteristic of physical engine in Copperliasim, the complex gripper lead to more complex collision calculations in the simulation.
 Therefore,  normally the success rate of whole action in scene **Virtual_IoT_lab.ttt** is 99%, and the success rate in scene **Virtual_IoT_lab_new.ttt** is 95%.
-It is recommended to test your client script in scene  **Virtual_IoT_lab.ttt** at beginning.
+It is recommended to test your client script in scene  **Virtual_IoT_lab.ttt** at beginning

+Besides, object such as cube or gripper shaking is a normal phenomenon in Copperliasim simulation.
+If sometimes action fails due to the vibration of the object.
+You can try to restart the Copperliasim to fix this problem

 ## How to initialize the virtual IoT lab based on WoT server